Howard Marine and Dredging Co Ltd v A Ogden & Sons (Excavations) Ltd: Facts

-Howard Marine Ltd argued they had reasonable grounds to believe their false statement, because the Lloyd's Register was the ‘bible’.
+Howard Marine Ltd argued they had reasonable grounds to believe their false statement, because the Lloyd's Register was the "bible".

 Judgement

 The Court of Appeal (Lord Denning MR, Bridge LJ and Shaw LJ) all held there was no breach of warranty, but decided by a majority that Howard Marine Ltd was liable for breach of duty under MA 1967 s 2(1).
 It was not necessary, therefore, to decide the Hedley Byrne point, but each judge said something different.

-Under MA 1967 s 2(1) Bridge LJ noted Howard Marine Ltd had to prove a reasonable ground to believe what he said about the barge’s capacity.
+Under MA 1967 s 2(1) Bridge LJ noted Howard Marine Ltd had to prove a reasonable ground to believe what he said about the barge's capacity.

 If the representee proves a misrepresentation which, if fraudulent would have sounded in damages, the onus passes immediately to the representor to prove that he had reasonable ground to believe the facts represented… the statute imposes an absolute obligation not to state facts which the representor cannot prove he had reasonable ground to believe.

-Bridge LJ said Mr O’Loughlin was always honest, but his eagerness to prefer the Register over the documents was not reasonable.
+Bridge LJ said that Mr O'Loughlin was always honest, but his eagerness to prefer the Register over the documents was not reasonable.
 They held liability had not been validly excluded, because in agreement with the judge he felt that it did not pass the reasonableness test under MA 1967 s 3.
 Shaw LJ agreed.

-Lord Denning MR dissented saying that there were reasonable grounds to prefer the Lloyd’s Register.
+Lord Denning MR dissented, saying that there were reasonable grounds to prefer the Lloyd's Register.
 He also argued that the exclusion clause was valid, and was reasonable.

 If the clause itself is reasonable, that goes a long way towards showing that reliance on it is fair and reasonable.
 It seems to me that the clause was itself fair and reasonable.
 The parties here were commercial concerns and were of equal bargaining power.
 The clause was not foisted by one on the other in a standard printed form.
 It was contained in all the drafts which passed between them, and it was no doubt given close consideration by both sides, like all the other clauses, some of which were amended and others not.